elgw/nd2tool/ROADMAP.md

 - [ ] Warn/indicate of images are overlapping.

 ## Maybe some day
+- [ ] Enable shake detection by default.
 - [ ] check that the channel names are valid file names?
 - [ ] As alternative to the Nikon library, consider adopting from [Open-Science-Tools/nd2reader](https://github.com/Open-Science-Tools/nd2reader).
 - [ ] Write tiff files without the tiff library like on [fTIFFw](https://github.com/elgw/fTIFFw) for some extra speed.
 - [ ] bash auto-completion.
-- [ ] Option to export as multi-color tif files.
 - [ ] Option to export one file per FOV, channel and z-pos.
+- [ ] Custom color maps for multi channel images.

 ## Done
+- [x] Option to export as multi-color tif files. -- Requested in [issue
+#1](https://github.com/elgw/nd2tool/issues/1) This was implemented in
+version 0.1.3 and is enabled with the **--composite** flag.
 - [x] Check for inconsistent dz values between image planes (shake detection with **--shake**).
 - [x] Export position of images as csv file (**--coord**).